Bi-Coloured-Python-Rock-Snake/creature/README.md

 until some greenlet switches back into it.
 Greenlets are like python generators, but don't require the yield statement.

-In order to do our trick, we will require 2 greenlets, a sync one and an async one.
+In order to do our trick, two greenlets are required: a sync one and an async one.
 The event loop will be running in the async greenlet.
 We will be switching to the async greenlet every time we encounter a coroutine.
-For that purpose, every async coroutine function should be decorated with `exempt`:
+For that purpose, we should decorate async coroutine functions with `exempt`:

 ```python